 The last visitor is admitted at 17h.

-The museum is open every afternoon except Tuesdays, and most holidays (except Christmas, New Year’s Day and May 1st).
+The museum is open every afternoon except Tuesdays and Sundays.
 There are occasional early closures, so please consult the “news” page before you visit.

 and on social medias @MJAboville